cocos/cocos-docs/en/concepts/scene/skybox.md

     ![Set environment map for skybox](skybox/set-envmap.png)

 Then the setup is done.
 The developer can see the set environment map of the skybox in the **Scene** panel.
-If the map is not displayed correctly, you need to check if the value of **SkyIllumination parameter** is too low, or **modify the Clear Flag** of Camera.
+If the map is not displayed correctly, you need to check if the value of **SkyIllum parameter** is too low, or **modify the Clear Flag** of Camera.

-#### SkyIllumination Property
+#### SkyIllum Property

-The SkyIllumination property can be found in the **Scene** component of the **Inspector** panel by selecting **Scene** in the **Hierarchy** panel and then in the **Ambient** component of the **Inspector** panel, with a default value of 20000.
+The SkyIllum property can be found in the **ambient** component of the **Inspector** panel by selecting the scene root node in the **Hierarchy** panel, with a default value of 20000.

-If the SkyIllumination property is set **too low**, the environment map of the skybox may not be displayed correctly in the **Scene** panel.
+If the SkyIllum property is set **too low**, the environment map of the skybox may not be displayed correctly in the **Scene** panel.
 General:

-- When the SkyIllumination property value is less than 300, the environment map of the Skybox will not be displayed properly.
+- When the SkyIllum property value is less than 300, the environment map of the Skybox will not be displayed properly.

-- When the SkyIllumination property is 5000, the effect is equivalent to the light intensity of a moonlit night.
+- When the SkyIllum property is 5000, the effect is equivalent to the light intensity of a moonlit night.

 #### Modify ClearFlags of Camera